-The first three (3) anthropologists in the AAFS (William M. Bass, Ellis R. Kerley, and Clyde C. Snow) encouraged others to join.
+The first three (3) anthropologists in the American Academy of Forensic Sciences (William M. Bass, Ellis R. Kerley, and Clyde C. Snow) encouraged others to join.

 Their efforts succeeded in reaching the minimum number (10) required for a separate section and the Physical Anthropology Section was established in 1973.
 The section has continued to grow every year.